How to find edible Chanterelle mushrooms in BC?

 - You can do almost anything with these.
 As a chef, I love to sautee them simply in butter with a little amontillado sherry and toss them with fresh pasta, parmesan and arugala leaves.

-- Dry them or freeze them if you have too much to handle.
+- Sautee them in olive oil and freeze them if you have too much to handle, this preserves the aroma best

 - Mushroom Pate recipe

-- These mushrooms share a symbiotic relationship with certain trees exchanging water for sugar.
+- These mushrooms share a symbiotic relationship with certain trees exchanging nutrients.

 Please use caution when hunting for edible mushrooms.
 This is just a rough guide which is no substitute for going out with an experienced wildcrafter.
 Most mushrooms aren’t deadly poisonous, but it’s no fun getting sick and not worth the risk!
 Come with us on a mushroom tour to start you off on the right foot.